ShenLab/x-TADA/README.md

+# x-TADA
+x-TADA is a new model to integrate functional genomics data in identifying de novo risk genes.
+It takes the expression level of diease risk genes as an orthogonal obervation to the observation of damage variants.

+  We hypothesized that disease risk genes should:

+    *1)	Harbor enriched damage de novo variants in probands compared to non-affected population.
+    *2)	Show high expression in corresponding organs.
+  The model look like this:

+ϕ_0 and ϕ_1 are hyperparameters to estimate.
+N is the observed damage variant number in patient cohorts.
+S is the expression level for each gene, in this CHD practice it is mouse E14.5 heart expression rank percentile.

-Environment:
+## Environment:

-  R>=3.6.0
+  `R>=3.6.0`

-  packages: stan, dplyr
+  `packages: stan, dplyr`

-Usage:
+## Usage:

-  Source all the R files in model/ directory.
+  Source all the R files in `model/` directory.

-  Modify the demo.R with your input.
+  Modify the `demo.R` with your input.
 See input format in demo.R

-  Source demo.R.
+  Run `source(demo.R)`.

-Result:
+## Result:

   A list object with three attributes:

-  1) mcmcDD
+    *1) mcmcDD

-  mcmcDD raw result
+      **mcmcDD raw result

-  2) pars0
+    *2) pars0

-  statistical summary of mcmcDD result
+      **statistical summary of mcmcDD result

-  3) dataFDR
+    *3) dataFDR

-  posterior probability, qvalues, etc for each gene.
+      **posterior probability, qvalues, etc for each gene.